Steve Noll’s AMH 2010 class had a visit yesterday… We’re glad you enjoyed the class @PresidentFuchs!

 Please join us for a public lecture on Thursday, 15 March, 2018 4:00 pm at the History Department conference room in 5 Keene-Flint Hall, as Professor Azzan Yadin-Israel of Rutgers University will present: “The Birth of an Icon: How the Forbidden Fruit became an Apple.”
 Though we often assume Adam and Eve sinned by eating an […]

 For UF undergrads interested in doing a Senior Thesis on a historical subject, consider the History Honors Program.
 It might not be the School of Athens, but it’s pretty close.
 And you don’t even have to be a history major to apply!
-For more details, you can either visit our webpage link or click here to see our […]
+For more details, you can either visit our webpage link.
+If you have any […]

 The History Department is proud to announce that this year’s Gary and Eleanor Simons Lecture will be on Thursday, 22 March 2018 at 5:30 in Smathers 100.
 Dr. Joseph Crespino of the Emory University History Department will give a talk entitled, “Searching for Atticus Finch: Harper Lee & American History.”
 Harper Lee’s To Kill a Mockingbird is […]